opendataphilly/opendataphilly-jkan/_datasets/parks-and-recreation-ppr-trails.md

 schema: philadelphia
 source: ''
 tags:
-- Philadelphia Parks and Recreation
+  - philadelphia parks and recreation
   - trails
 time_period: null
 title: Parks and Recreation (PPR) Trails
 usage: "The City of Philadelphia makes no representation about the accuracy of any\